JohanLundberg12/SecondYearProject2021/README.md

 ## Ideas

-- We could include summary as part of the reviewText
+- We could include summary as part of the reviewText(combine them into one long string)